mdbresources/mdbresources.github.io/android/_posts/2018-09-02-android-lesson-0.md

 ## General Shortcuts
 These are shortcuts that can generally be used throughout the app.
 These shortcuts are for Macs, although I'm pretty sure they exist for Windows in similar combinations.

+### Autocomplete
+Android Studio will offer to autocomplete anything it can.
+This ranges from variable names to entire code blocks.
+Try to utilize this as much as you can, as it can significantly speed up having to type everything out, and ensure you never make any typos.

 ### ⌘ + Click
 This will generally take you to the declaration of whatever you are clicking.
 This is useful if you're looking at a method or variable, and you're not sure where to find it to see what it does.
 If you're at the definition, this is also useful since it shows all the places where the method / variable is being referenced.